Hero for Cava vs Champagne: What’s the Real Difference for Beginners?

 Champagne is usually more expensive, but that does not automatically mean it is always better in the glass.
 Part of what you are paying for is a region with extraordinary recognition and a very strong premium identity.

 Cava usually sits at a lower price point, but that should not be confused with a lack of quality.
 One of Cava’s challenges is that inexpensive mass-market bottles and fine long-aged bottles share the same category name, so the top wines often do not get the same recognition they deserve.
+The Cava regulatory organisation is making an effort to distinguish these categories to help consumers differentiate.

 Aging and texture